Tap to Call: (800) 434-8399

 A slip, trip or fall, for example, could qualify you for workers’ compensation benefits.
 Additionally, you must also show a causal connection between your job and the injury that occurred.
 This means you have to provide evidence that you were performing an authorized activity approved by your supervisor at the time of the accident.
 Any of several common mistakes in North Carolina workers’ compensation cases can derail your claim and cause it to be denied or approved with a benefit that is less than what you deserve.
 That’s why it’s crucial to seek the assistance of a skilled and experienced Wilmington and Fayetteville workers’ compensation attorney when filing for benefits.

-What should you expect when you file a
+What should you expect when you file a North Carolina Workers’ Compensation claim?

 Contact a Workers’ Compensation Attorney Today

 The North Carolina Workers’ Compensation Act exists to protect employees who have been hurt on the job.
 But the process of making a claim can be daunting.
 The complicated nature of these laws may add to an already stressful situation.
-However, the Wilmington and Fayetteville workers compensation attorneys at Hardison & Cochran are here to assist you through the entire process to get you the compensation you deserve.
-We serve injured workers across North Carolina, including those located in Raleigh, Cary, Durham, Wake County, Fayetteville, Dunn, Greensboro, Research Triangle Park, Wilmington, the Triangle, the Triad, Person County and Southern Pines.
-If you or someone you love has suffered a workplace injury or illness, call the experienced North Carolina workers’ compensation lawyers at Hardison & Cochran toll-free at (800) 434-8399 or fill out our online contact form.
-You’ll get a response within 24 hours.
-That’s because we take every workers’ compensation claim seriously.
-Let our Wilmington and Fayeteville workers compensation lawyers help you today.
+However, the workers compensation attorneys at Hardison & Cochran are here to assist you through the entire process to get you the compensation you deserve.
+If you or someone you love has suffered a workplace injury or illness, call the experienced North Carolina workers’ compensation lawyers at Hardison & Cochran at (910) 333-3333 or fill out our online contact form.